• Skip to primary navigation

 Toss the onions with flour.

-If you enjoy a little spice, you can add some cajun seasoning into the flour to give it a bit of seasoning – you just need a tablespoon.
+If you enjoy a little spice, you can add some cajun seasoning into the flour to give it a bit of seasoning, you just need a tablespoon.

 Onions cooking in a skillet.

-Different ways to serve Crispy Fried Onions
+What to Top With Crispy Fried Onions

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.